-- In X-Men, Juggernaut robs a bank, but Colossus gets arrested instead.
+- X-Men: Juggernaut robs a bank, but Colossus gets arrested instead.

-- In an earlier episode, Homer's mother became a hippie back in The Sixties, and she and a bunch of friends went and destroyed the germs that Mr. Burns was trying to weaponize in a lab.
+- In an earlier episode, Homer's mother became a hippie back in The '60s, and she and a bunch of friends went and destroyed the germs that Mr. Burns was trying to weaponize in a lab.
 In a subversion of this trope, although Mr. Burns wants her arrested for destroying his property, she was not arrested for this particular stunt.
-She is, however, constantly on the run from Mr. Burns and the police, so she became a Missing Mom.
+She was, however, forced to be constantly on the run from Mr. Burns and the police, so she became a Missing Mom.

 - In Republic City, Korra gets arrested for the massive public and private property damage she inflicts while beating some gangsters.
 Korra actually did bust up multiple shops and a lot of merchandise.
 Evading arrest and assaulting police officers probably didn't help.

-- This is combined with a Frame Up in the Justice League episode "The Brave and the Bold" where The Flash is arrested after falling victim to Grood's brainwashing device while chasing a car thief (Solovar, another gorilla city resident, which had seriously gotten the hero's attention).
+- This is combined with a Frame-Up in the Justice League episode "The Brave and the Bold" where The Flash is arrested after falling victim to Grodd's brainwashing device while chasing a car thief (Solovar, another Gorilla City resident, which had seriously gotten the hero's attention).
 Green Lantern bails him out, telling the police that they couldn't have held him with a pair of handcuffs if he was really guilty (which Flash then proves by taking them off by himself).
-Of course, Green Lantern is skeptical of his teamate's story himself, but that changes very quickly.
+Of course, Green Lantern is skeptical of his teammate's story himself, but that changes very quickly.

 - In a news story from the Eighties, one 7-Eleven clerk who got robbed, ran out into the parking lot to get the robbers' license plate number... and was fired.
 The company's rationale was that, since he technically left the store premises in order to essentially chase the guys who robbed him, he was displaying a blatant disregard for his own well-being and was therefore a liability.